 In order to understand the general implications of breaking the barrier in the general case, we need to understand concrete MapReduce applications.
 Hence, we performed a case study of a wide variety of published MapReduce applications and investigated how to break the barrier for each of them.
-The applications we studied were the following: MapReduce example benchmarks [1]; machine learning benchmarks [5]; statistical machine translation [6], [7]; optimization algorithms [8]; finance algorithms[9]; and similarity scoring [10].
+The applications we studied were the following: Map-Reduce example benchmarks [10]; machine learning benchmarks [8]; statistical machine translation [7], [12]; optimization algorithms [24]; finance algorithms [6]; and similarity scoring [13].

-We classified these applications based on the type of Reduce operations they perform.
+We classified the Reduce operations performed in these applications.
 The result is a list of seven types: Identity, Sorting, Aggregation, Selection, Post-reduction processing, Cross-key operations and Single reducer aggregations.
-This information is summarized in Table I. In the rest of this section, we present our classification.
-For each type, we discuss a representative application and how partial results must be stored and updated during execution in barrier-less MapReduce.
-Note that applications may combine one or more Reduce operations.
+This information is summarized in Table 1.
+In the rest of this section, we present our classification.
+For each type, we discuss a representative application and how partial results must be stored and updated during execution in barrier-less Map-Reduce.

-A. Identity
+4.1 Identity

 Identity operations are Reduce operations that perform little to no explicit work.
-An example of an Identity operation is a Distributed Grep application [1].
+An example of an Identity operation is a Distributed Grep application [10].
 The Map function emits a line of text if it matches a pattern.
 The Reduce function is merely used to write the final output.